The Institute is a registered charitable trust raising funds to provide cancer care services at St George’s Cancer Care Centre.

 - Peter Pryor, Director

 Initially all funds raised will go towards the purchase of two Elekta Synergy linear accelerators.
 These machines offer the most up-to-date radiation therapy.
 Other linear accelerators in use around the South Island are starting to age and don’t offer recent technological advances.

 The accelerators will be used in tandem with specialist cancer treatment software.
 Combining these technologies delivers the utmost precision and accuracy in radiation treatment ensuring the highest level of care for patients.

-The equipment will be leased to the St George’s Cancer Care Centre through a commercial agreement creating a funding stream for the Institute.
+The equipment is leased to St George’s Cancer Care through a commercial agreement creating a funding stream for the Institute.